 In line with the EEV Principles, the allowance for the future costs of internal asset management services within the EEV results for insurance business operations excludes the projected future profits generated by any non-insurance entities within the Group in providing those services (ie the EEV for insurance business operations includes the projected future profit or loss from asset management and service companies that support the Group's covered insurance businesses).
-Following the implementation of IFRS 17, a similar adjustment is made to eliminate the intra-group profit within the results of central operations.
+The results of the Group's asset management operations include the current period profit from the management of both internal and external funds, consistent with their presentation within the Group's IFRS basis reporting.
+An adjustment is accordingly made to Group EEV operating profit, within the results for other (central) operations, to deduct the expected profit anticipated to arise in the current period in the opening value of in-force business from internal asset management services, such that Group EEV operating profit includes the actual profit earned in respect of the management of these assets.
+Following the implementation of IFRS 17, a similar adjustment is made in IFRS to eliminate the intra-group profit within the results of central operations.

-The EEV shareholders' equity for other operations is taken to be IFRS shareholders' equity, with central Group debt shown on a market value basis.
-Free surplus for other operations is taken to be IFRS shareholders' equity, net of goodwill attributable to equity holders, with central Group debt recorded as free surplus to the extent that it is classified as capital resources under the Group's capital regime.
+The Group EEV equity for other operations is taken to be IFRS shareholders' equity, with central Group debt shown on a market value basis.
+Free surplus for other operations is taken to be IFRS shareholders' equity, net of any goodwill attributable to equity holders, with central Group debt recorded as free surplus to the extent that it is classified as capital resources under the Group's capital regime.
 Under the GWS framework, debt instruments issued at the date of designation which met the transitional conditions set by the Hong Kong IA are included as GWS eligible group capital resources.
-In addition, debt issued since the date of designation which met the qualifying conditions as set out in the Insurance (Group Capital) Rules are also included as GWS eligible group capital resources.
+In addition, debt issued since the date of designation that met the qualifying conditions as set out in the Insurance (Group Capital) Rules are also included as GWS eligible group capital resources.